ambiennt/ChestGravestone/README.md

 # chestgravestone
-Set a player's inventory contents in a chest upon death in BDS + ElementZero 1.16.20-.40
+Set a player's inventory contents in a chest upon death with BDS + ElementZero 1.16.20